vmware-tanzu/cluster-api-provider-bringyourownhost/docs/getting_started.md

 # Getting Started

 This is a guide on how to get started with Cluster API Provider BringYourOwnHost(BYOH).
-To learn more about Cluster API in more depth, check out the the [Cluster API book][cluster-api-book].
+To learn more about Cluster API in more depth, check out the [Cluster API book][cluster-api-book].

 ## Install Requirements
 - clusterctl, which can be downloaded from the latest [release][releases] of Cluster API (CAPI) on GitHub.